Syniurge/Calypso/README.md

 Calypso notes
 ------------

-Calypso creates a bridge between DMD/LDC and Clang, both at the AST level (DMD <=> Clang's AST, Sema, ...) and at the code generation level (LDC <=> Clang's Codegen) to make D interface directly with the almost full set of C++ features, and no binding is needed.
+Calypso creates a bridge between DMD/LDC and Clang, both at the AST level (DMD <=> Clang's AST, Sema, ...) and at the code generation level (LDC <=> Clang's Codegen) to make D interface directly with the almost entire spectrum of C++ features.

-It's not a separate tool, but a fork of LDC which enables you to directly import/include a C/C++ header and use the declarations from within D. No intermediate file is necessary.
+It's not a separate tool, but a fork of LDC which enables you to directly import/include a C/C++ header and use the declarations from within D. No intermediate file is necessary, and no binding is involved.

 Calypso introduces a new keyword, **modmap**, along with the concept of language plugins which are queried by DMD's parser when it encounters special « **import** *(ABC)* xxx.yyy; » symbols.
 Interfacing with C++ declarations comes down to: